 In the March ’78 Playboy interview, Dylan was asked by Ron Rosenbaum what he thought of Carter claiming to be his friend.
 Dylan’s response was splendid.
 “I am his friend,” he answered, saying he thought “Carter’s heart was in the right place.”
 When asked if he felt Carter was using him by inviting him to the Governor’s Mansion that night, he replied, “No, I believe that he was a decent, untainted man and he just wanted to check me out.”
 Dylan then went on to describe the qualities he admired in Harry Truman, saying, “He had a common sense about him, which is rare for a president.”

 Jimmy Carter wanted to check him out, but there would be no Dylan appearances at the Carter White House.
 Who knows why?
 Scheduling conflicts?
 The pressure of petty politics?
-A failure to follow up on something obvious due to the supposed incompetence of the administration?
+A failure of the administration’s supposedly incompetent staff to follow up on something so obvious?
 The promise of “a new spirit” on the day Carter became president had faded.
 During his last year in office, he dealt with the Iranian hostage crisis, a failing economy and an election battle that made his ’76 campaign seem a breeze.
 And Carter, having disappointed millions of his supporters, returned to Georgia four years earlier than he planned.

 Carter has kept up with Dylan since leaving The White House.
 He and his wife, Rosalynn Carter, have attended at least two Dylan concerts in Atlanta, including show number 30 of the “Never-Ending Tour” in July of ’88.
 That was a hard-rocking concert with dazzling performances by Dylan’s lead guitarist, G.E.
 Smith.
 The Carters were seated near the front.
 Jimmy Carter has stated a preference for the pre-electric Dylan recordings; but despite the volume and high energy, a Renaissance man could only love the show.
 It was, well, electrifying.